ShindouMihou/HumpyDumpy/README.md

 of servers.

 ### 💭 Example Requests

-> **Warning**
->
-> Humpy Dumpy is not available publicly at the moment, but you can self-host it with the Dockerfile provided.
-> Please read the self-hosting section for more information.

 To understand how our requests look, let us say that we want to query our server's recent 30 minutes joins, we can simply open a new browser tab and run the following:
 ```